gorfllord/odd-duck/README.md

-# LAB - 12
+# LAB - 13

 ## Odd Duck Product Co

 Build an app that displays three images, logs the amount of times each image is viewed and clicked on, then displaying a different set of images until you've completed the number of rounds.
 After that, you can click the "view results" button to display the results of those rounds.
 You can change the number of rounds, but they default to 25.
+The data is stored in local storage so that it will remember the data from previous sessions.

 ### Author: Geoff Lloyd